Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Supplementary Materials: ``Physics-tailored machine learning reveals unexpected physics in dusty plasmas"

 In addition to the environmental forces, the particles experienced a pairwise, non-reciprocal repulsive force.
 This force stems from basic Coulomb repulsion, but also from the wake of ions streaming past each particle.
 As done in Ref.\ \cite{kryuchkov2020strange}, we parameterized this ion wake by an effective positive cloud of charge with magnitude $\Tilde{q}q_i$ at a distance $h$ beneath each particle.
 The force between particles was derived from the following potential:

 Here, $\phi(\vec{r})$ is the potential of the $i$th particle in the field of the $j$th particle and its wake, and $f_{ij}=-\vec{\nabla}_i\phi$.
-The position vector between the particles is $\vec{r}$, $r_w=|\vec{r}-h\hat{z}|$ is the distance from particle $i$ to the wake of particle $j$, $\hat{z}$ is the unit vector in the $z$ direction, $\lambda$ is the Debye screening length, and $b$ is dimensionless cutoff used to truncate the divergence of the wake interaction since the wake is not a point charge, but more of a cloud.
+The position vector between the particles is $\vec{r}$, $r_w=|\vec{r}-h\hat{z}|$ is the distance from particle $i$ to the wake of particle $j$, $\hat{z}$ is the unit vector in the $z$ direction, $\lambda_D$ is the Debye screening length in the plasma, and $b$ is dimensionless cutoff used to truncate the divergence of the wake interaction since the wake is not a point charge, but more of a cloud.
 With these environmental and interaction forces, the Newton's 2\textsuperscript{nd} law was integrated forward in time using the 2\textsuperscript{nd}-order velocity Verlet method.

 Without energy input, Epstein drag would drain the energy from the system and the particles would assume equilibrium positions.
 However, there are three mechanisms that drive kinetic and potential energy into the particles' motion.
 The first is the vortical force from ion drag, which is non-conservative.
 The second is the small amount of stochastic noise in the $z$-direction.
-The third is the non-reciprocal interaction force (also non-conservative) \cite{ivlev2015statistical}.
-The resulting motion of the particles looks strikingly similar to the experiments (Movie S6), and can be easily analyzed by our ML model.
-Prior to training the model, Gaussian-distributed measurement error with standard deviation 0.005 mm was added to each particle position to simulate experimental particle tracking error.
-Figure S2A shows the relationship between the inferred masses from the damping term, assuming Epstein drag (Eq.\ 1 in the main text), and the mass inferred from the fitting procedure (Eq.\ \ref{fiteq} and following equations).
-The agreement is remarkable and demonstrates that our model can accurately infer each term in the equation of motion.
-Figure S2B shows the inferred charge on each particle versus the inferred mass.
-The fitted slope of $p$ = 0.32 reflects the fact that particles at the same vertical position will have the same potential, independent of their mass (Eq. \ref{simq}).
-In the simulation, we also use a constant Debye length for all particles, whereas in the experiment, the effective screening length depends on the sizes of the interacting particle (Fig.\ 4A in the main text).
+The third is the non-reciprocal interaction force (also non-conservative) \cite{ivlev2015statistical}. { For a given simulation, we chose parameters that produced particle motion most visually similar to the experiments, or parameters that could be measured directly from experiments (like oscillation frequency).} Movie S6 shows that the resulting motion of the particles indeed looks strikingly similar to the experiments, and can be easily analyzed by our ML model.